Order on WhatsApp +91 9625689172

 ✓ Small-batch, traceable sourcing — mass-produced honey cannot guarantee purity

-✓ Transparent pricing — genuine raw honey from ethical sources costs more than ₹200 for 250g.
-If it's cheaper, ask why.
+✓ Transparent pricing — genuine raw honey from ethical sources costs more than ₹200 for 250g

 ✓ Brand that answers questions — any trustworthy honey brand should be able to tell you exactly where their honey comes from